-In fiscal years 2013, six new TI grants were awarded.
-All six grants focus solely on pediatric prehospital research, representing one of the largest investments, $5.4 million over three years, in pediatric prehospital research.
+In fiscal year 2013, the federal EMSC Program awarded the following six Targeted Issues grants, all of which focus solely on pediatric prehospital research.
+This represents one of the largest investments, $5.4 million over three years, in pediatric prehospital research.
 These newly-funded projects will either demonstrate the ability of EMS systems to conduct pediatric research or seek to improve the quality of care by increasing the base of pediatric prehospital research.
-The Health Resources and Services Administration's EMSC Targeted Issue Grants, 2013 briefly describes each of the 2013 TI projects.
+Below is a brief project description of each grant and an update on their progress one year later.